henrikm11/heat_clustering/README.md

 # Heat-clustering

 C++ code for clustering using heat flow

-Implementation of a clustering algorithm based on the heat flow on graphs and one dimensional clustering via kernel density estimation.
+## Some background
+The algorithm first constructs a graph from a vector of data using a version of k nearest neighbors.
+Then heat dissipation on this graph is used as a dimension reduction map.
+The resulting one dimensional data points are clustered using a kernel density estimator.

 ## Implementation Details